-Staff who fail to follow Chase Grammar School's policies and procedures for safeguarding and promoting the welfare of children may be subject to disciplinary procedures.
+Staff who fail tA6fdAFEGhARDONG (also applies toolities national Staddy eSentre) feguarding and promoting the welfare of children may be subject to disciplinary procedures.

 18. Allegations of abuse against a person working in a position of trust (staff, volunteers, DSL & Principal)